jamie120/MS2-Soma-Post-Production-Services/testing.md

 * Verify email is received upon signing up to the mailing list using the subscribe button on the footer - :white_check_mark:
 * Verify email is received upon signing up to the mailing list using the top nav modal link - :white_check_mark:
 * Verify social icon links on the footer and navigation banner direct the user to the relevant social service - :white_check_mark:
-* Check elements appear on all pages correctly accross all browsers - :x:
+* Check elements appear on all pages correctly across all browsers - :x:

     In both Safari and Chrome, the service title overlays the text iPhone and in portrait on iPad - note to fix added to revisions.